Navigation

 • alcohol

-• illegal drugs, such as marijuana and cocaine
+• illegal drugs such as cannabis and cocaine

 • being overweight or obese